 Dog-friendly: Yes

-Features: Parlee Brook Amphitheatre trail is considered one of the top winter hiking and snowshoeing destinations in New Brunswick.
-A forested trail leads to an impressive frozen waterfall where hikers and rock climbers flock.
-For a longer day, add the hike to Friars Nose Lookout to see stunning views of hills around Sussex.
-This New Brunswick winter hike has a lot to offer.
+Features: The Parlee Brook Amphitheatre Trail is considered one of the top winter hiking and snowshoeing destinations in New Brunswick.
+A scenic forested trail leads to an impressive frozen waterfall tucked inside a natural rock amphitheatre, drawing hikers and ice climbers throughout the winter months.
+If you’re looking to extend your day, consider adding the hike to Friars Nose Lookout, where you’ll be rewarded with sweeping views of the rolling hills around Sussex.
+For a relatively short outing, this winter hike offers a lot of variety and an impressive payoff.

 • Save